 When You're Contagious

-Antiviral creams can reduce the time it takes a cold sore to heal if applied at the very first sign of a cold sore.
+Antiviral creams may reduce healing time, but these must be applied at the very first sign of an outbreak.
 Docosanol cream (Abreva) is available over the counter.
-Acyclovir (Zovirax) cream and penciclovir (Denavir) cream are available by prescription.
+Prescription creams include acyclovir (Zovirax) and penciclovir (Denavir).

 Prescription Cold Sore Medications

-Oral antiviral prescription medications can also reduce the amount of healing time when taken at the first sign of a cold sore -- red or itchy skin, for example.
-Acyclovir (Zovirax) is begun before cold sores fully flare and taken 5 times daily.
-Valacyclovir (Valtrex is taken at the first sign of a cold sore and then 12 hours later.
-Famcyclovir (Famvir) is taken as a single dose.
+Oral antiviral drugs can also speed healing time, but like their topical counterparts, they must be taken at the very first sign of an outbreak.
+Acyclovir (Zovirax) is taken at the first sign of the cold sore, then orally five times daily.
+Valacyclovir (Valtrex) is taken immediately at the first sign of a cold sore and then 12 hours later.
+Famciclovir (Famvir) is given as a single dose.

 Is This a Cold Sore?

-It's possible, though rare, to spread the cold sore virus from one part of your body to another.
-It can happen by touching a cold sore, then touching an area of broken skin or a mucous membrane, the moist protective lining of skin found in areas like the eyes or vagina.
-That can lead to a herpes skin infection.
-This self-spread or autoinoculation can be prevented by washing your hands and not touching the cold sore.
+Spread of a cold sore to another part of your body is not common, but it is possible.
+It can happen by touching a cold sore and then touching an area of broken skin or a mucus membrane (moist lining tissue, as is found in the eyes or vagina).
+You can prevent this self-spread (known as autoinoculation) by careful hand washing and not touching the cold sore.